lemons-studios/audio-replacer/README.md

 **This tool WILL work on Windows 10 Version 22H2**, although this app was designed with windows 11 in mind

 ## How To Install:
-You will want to have the [.NET 8.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-8.0.11-windows-x64-installer) installed before installing.
 You can download the latest release [here](https://github.com/lemons-studios/audio-replacer-2/releases/latest).
 The .msix file is the installer.
 Just open it up, click the install button, and you're all good!

 Before installing, you must also have my code signing certificate installed on your computer.
 This only has to be done once, downloading newer versions will use the installed code signing certificate